ReneAru/JachaAru_Backend/postman/README.md

 # Jacha Aru API - Postman Collection

-This directory contains Postman collection and environment files for testing the Jacha Aru API.
+This directory contains Postman collection and environment files for testing the Jacha Aru API with comprehensive error handling and testing scenarios.

 ## Files